YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 3. Run the second section of TRUS_Control.m on the Windows computer
 4. Run the second section of UR5_Real_Motion on the Ubuntu computer.

-The UR5_Real_Motion.m file could be run without the Windows computer, it would still publish messages; there is just no computer listen to the messages.
+The UR5_Real_Motion.m file could be run without the Windows computer, it would still publish messages; there is just no computer listening to the messages.

-For the logics of this program, refer to the comments inside the program.
+For the logic of this program, refer to the comments inside the program.
+### plotp3.m and plotv3.m
+Those two are used to make some plots for either points or vectors.

+### ROTX.m, ROTY.m, ROTZ.m
+Those would give 3 by 3 rotation matrix based on inputs roll, pitch, or yaw angles.

+### test_kinematics.m
+This is the program we used to collect some transformation at certain positions.

+### tf_frame.m
+This is a function used to draw some frames in Rviz simulation.

+### ur5_interface.m
+This is the function for a MATLAB ROS interface.
+It would create a MATLAB ur5 object used to control the real robot.

+### ur5FwdKins.m
+This will calculate the forward kinematics for the UR5.

+### ur5InvKins.m
+This will calculate all 8 possible solutions for ur5 inverse kinematics for a certain position and orientation.

+### getbest.m
+This would find the closest configuration from the 8 solutions provided by the inverse kinematics.

+### DH.m
+Used by ur5InvKins.m

+### UR5_VF_SIM_Valid.m
+This is the program we used to create a Rviz simulation.
+Basically, it is an early version to prove our ideas for UR5_Real_Motion.m.

 ### Unused Programs USCT
 There are a lot of functions made during the past months but ended up not being used, as well as some code served as unit test code.
 Those are sorted into this sub-directory.